Technology has arguably been the greatest phenomenon of the modern ...

 inSync EMR – A cloud-based platform that covers all the usual EMR bases, along with general practice support, billing management and a patient portal.
 This is a solid EMR solution that appeals to a wide range of health sectors.

 WebPT EMR – A reliable EMR for small practices that’s easy to use and can be utilised on the go from the Cloud.
 As well as reports and analytics, it includes time-saving features such as appointment reminders and document scanning.
 Designed with a focus on therapists.

 Helix – An integrated Cloud-based solution that allows you to manage all aspects of patient interactions on the go, from bookings to consultations and payments, all from one easy-to-use platform.
 Data is backed up across two Australian data centres and complies with Australian privacy standards.

 WRS Health – Provides a clinic focused EMR solution that improves charting accuracy and allows you to integrate financial and clinical data in each chart.
 Also offers paper input with pen technology for those clinics that are not yet fully digital.

 CareCloud – Versatile and easy to use software designed to meet the needs of a wide range of practices.
 It includes user friendly charting, versatile data entry that includes pen and voice, and real-time graphic display of data points.

 Practice Fusion – A simple EMR solution that includes a patient portal where they can contribute to their own medical history and a catalogue of pre-designed reports.
 Comes with a lower price tag than most.

 Before any practice can take advantage of EMR software, you need to have your medical records transcribed into digital format, and SyberScribe are the medical transcription specialists.
+Want to know more about our advantages behind the solutions our typists use, check out our technology FAQs.
 We provide accurate, high quality medical transcription with prompt, reliable turnaround, so contact us today to find out more.